If you need to file a report...

 - Reporting will remind people that sexual assaults really do occur and can happen to anyone.

-- Responsible employees” (see here for further information) are required to report any information regarding a potential violation of the Policy immediately to the appropriate Title IX Coordinator/Discrimination Complaint Officer.
+- Responsible employees” (see here for further information) are required to report any information regarding a potential violation of the Policy immediately to the appropriate Title IX Coordinator/Equity Officer.

 How do I file a report?